EivindArvesen/ctfctl/README.md

 Call the app something you'll remember (like "company-ctfd"), and choose the region nearest you ("Europe"?), then click "Deploy app" - keeping the defaults for the rest of the fields.
 Deploying the app shouldn't take more than a few minutes.

-As soon as the app is deployed, click "Manage App", and then "Open app" (or just go [here](https://company-ctfd.herokuapp.com))
+As soon as the app is deployed, click "Manage App", and then "Open app".

+When the app is up and running, update the `CTFD`-variable in `ctfctrl`.

 _If you run into a bug where the app is not running, you will have to delete any postgres-instances and clear the env vars related to posgres._